TITLE Associate Director, Residence Life, Housing and Dining Services-Facilities and Operations

 3. Ensures efficient and effective custodial services to the residence halls and apartments by advising coordinators and supervisors when corrections need to be made.

 4. Develops and manages operations budgets and provides oversight for damage assessment charges.

 5. Assists in the development of the overall annual departmental budget.

 6. Maintains the departmental inventory of furnishing, equipment, and supplies.

-7. Prepare, negotiate, evaluate, and administer contracts related to housing facilities’ operations including elevators, pest control, access control, waste management, life-safety, and custodial services.
+7. Prepares, negotiates, evaluates, and administers contracts related to housing facilities’ operations including elevators, pest control, access control, waste management, life-safety, and custodial services.

-8. Manage departmental risk management program and coordinate compliance with applicable codes.
+8. Manages departmental risk management program and coordinate compliance with applicable codes.

 9. Ensures compliance with all local fire codes by developing and directing general and fire safety policies and procedures, promoting awareness of fire evacuation procedures by conducting fire drills and evacuations, and ensuring the proper functioning of all fire reporting systems by conducting frequent and regular inspections.

 10. Oversees access control programs for residence halls and apartments including keys, electronic access, security cameras, and supervision of related staff.

 11. Functions as departmental liaison to University departments of Facilities Management, University Safety, Environmental Services, Networking and Telecommunications, and Planning, Design & Construction.